hartwigmedical/hmftools/serve/README.md

 ---|---
 AMPLIFICATION  | Evidence is applicable when the gene has been amplified.
 DELETION | Evidence is applicable when the gene has been completely deleted from the genome.
-ACTIVATION | Evidence is applicable when gene has been activated.
+ACTIVATION | Evidence is applicable when a gene has been activated.
 Downstream algorithms are expected to interpret this.
-INACTIVATION | Evidence is applicable when gene has been inactivated.
+INACTIVATION | Evidence is applicable when a gene has been inactivated.
 Downstream algorithms are expected to interpret this.
-ANY_MUTATION | This type is a "catch-all" meaning the knowledgebase did not provide enough details, and the gene is not a driver gene in Hartwig's driver catalog.
+ANY_MUTATION | SERVE does not restrict this evidence based on the type of mutation and considers every type of mutation applicable for this evidence.
 FUSION | Evidence is applicable in case the gene has fused with another gene.

 ### Exonic ranges specific for fusion pairs